LucasRochaFernandes/Journey-API/README.md

 # Journey - WEB API

-Este projeto apresenta uma API WEB robusta desenvolvida em .NET, utilizando o Entity Framework Core como ORM para interagir com um banco de dados SQLite.
-A arquitetura da aplicação segue os princípios SOLID, garantindo um código modular, testável e de fácil manutenção.
+This project presents a robust WEB API developed in .NET, using Entity Framework Core as an ORM to interact with an SQLite database.
+The application architecture follows SOLID principles, ensuring modular, testable and easy to maintain code.